Department of Health

 • Legionnaires’ disease can cause a chest infection with symptoms of fever, chills, cough, headache and muscle aches and pains.
 Other atypical symptoms may include nausea, vomiting, diarrhoea and confusion.

-What is the issue?
+What was the issue?

-The Department of Health has identified an outbreak of Legionnaires’ disease (also known as Legionellosis) with significant increase in the numbers of cases across multiple locations in metropolitan Melbourne since 26 July 2024.
-Investigations are underway to identify the source of the outbreak through testing of local cooling towers and other potential sources.
-Test results indicate that the outbreak is caused by Legionella pneumophilia serogroup 1, which can be detected through a legionella urinary antigen test.
+The Department of Health identified an outbreak of Legionnaires' disease (also known as legionellosis) with significant increase in the numbers of cases across multiple locations in metropolitan Melbourne between 26 July and 20 August 2024.

 Legionnaires’ disease is caused by Legionella bacteria which are widespread in the environment.
 Legionella is found in natural bodies of water such as rivers, lakes, creeks and hot springs.
 It is also found in spas, warm water systems and artificial systems that use water for cooling, heating or industrial processes such as cooling towers, as well as potting mix.